 Inflation Rate MoM in the United States averaged 0.29 percent from 1950 until 2022, reaching an all time high of 1.80 percent in February of 1951 and a record low of -1.80 percent in November of 2008.
 This page provides - United States Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Inflation Rate Mom in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in the United States to stand at 0.10 in 12 months time.
-In the long-term, the United States Inflation Rate MoM is projected to trend around 0.10 percent in 2020, according to our econometric models.
+Inflation Rate MoM in the United States is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Inflation Rate MoM is projected to trend around 0.30 percent in 2023, according to our econometric models.